-But I also wanted to invite people who read this book and find the subject interesting to ask themselves whether they might have a piece of information about the Napanee golf course - a fact, an anecdote, a rumour, a photograph of some part of the golf course, an old publication from the club, or even an old scorecard-that they could pass along to me.
-Information about the golf course that lies in the background of a photograph, for instance, even if it is only a photograph of a trophy presentation or of a group of friends playing golf, or information that emerges from a story about the past, may help to fill out the picture of the history of the designing of the golf course that I sketch below.
+But I also wanted to invite people who read this book and find the subject interesting to ask themselves whether they might have a piece of information about the Napanee golf course - a fact, an anecdote, a rumour, a photograph of some part of the golf course, an old publication from the club, or even an old scorecard--that they could pass along to me.
+Information about the golf course that lies in the scorecard-that they could pass along to me.
+Information about the gon course that lies in the background of a photograph, for instance, even if it is only a photograph of a trophy presentation or of a group of friends playing golf, or information that emerges from a story about the past, may help to fill out the picture of the history of the designing of the golf course that I sketch below.

 The second edition of the first volume of this book is archived at the Orillia Public Library.
-So I similarly invite anyone from Orillia (where Fred Rickwood was the head professional golfer at the Couchiching Golf Club from 1928 to the early 1930s) who might have information about him to pass it along to me.
+So I similarly invite anyone from Orillia (where Fred Rickwood was the head professional golfer at the Couchiching

+Golf Club from 1928 to the early 1930s) who might have information about him to pass it along to me.

 People able and willing to share memories of him will contribute to the remembering that he deserves.